cfw-guide/dsi.cfw.guide/docs/ro_RO/index.md

 - Run old-time classics using various emulators
 - Use normally incompatible flashcards
 - Redirect your NAND to the SD card using hiyaCFW
-- Watch your favorite movies using MPEG4Player
+- Watch your favorite movies using tuna-viDS
 - Display an image (referred to as the boot splash) on system launch
 - Play homebrew games